dev-bloke/examples/java/spring-boot-elasticsearch/readme.md

 [Swagger](http://swagger.io) JSON specification for the API which is rendered at the root of the deployed service.

-A Docker Compose file is also included that will spin up a suitable DynamoDB instance for local runtime testing.
+A Docker Compose file is also included that will spin up a suitable ElasticSearch instance for local runtime testing.
 This is prepopulated with a small amount of sample data.
-If you have Docker and Compose installed, simply cd to the project directory and use this command to start the DynamoDB instance.
+If you have Docker and Compose installed, simply cd to the project directory and use this command to start the ElasticSearch instance.

     docker-compose up -d